taosdata/TDengine/docs/en/12-taos-sql/24-show.md

 SHOW CONSUMERS;
 ```

-Shows information about all active consumers in the system.
+Shows information about all consumers in the system.

 ## SHOW CREATE DATABASE